Benchmarking Augmentation Methods for Learning Robust Navigation Agents: the Winning Entry of the 2021 iGibson Challenge: RESULTS

-We attribute this to the visual gap between the iGibson scenes and the Gibson-4+ scenes that our agents were trained on; Gibson-4+ scenes are collected from the real world using a 3D camera and may contain some irregularities or artifacts, whereas iGibson scenes are completely synthetic, comprised wholly by 3D computer-aided design (CAD) files made by artists, and thus contain no artifacts and much cleaner surfaces and edges (see Figures \ref{fig:all_agents_valid_set} and \ref{fig:interactivenav} for comparison).
-Because image augmentation methods such as \textit{Crop} and especially \textit{Cutout} encourage the agent to infer the removed information from the remaining context available in the visual input, we believe that the agents trained with these methods are more sensitive to changes in how that context is represented visually.
-This is because these image-based augmentation methods are not designed to accommodate shifts in the image distribution.
-In contrast, our method is more robust to the shift from Gibson-4+ to iGibson scenes, and continues to provide substantial performance gains despite the sim-to-sim transfer.
-We attribute this to the fact that we use a domain-specific approach to data augmentation rather than image-based, in which we aim to encourage the agent to learn a better spatial understanding of its surroundings rather than learn to recover from perturbations to its input from the existing visual context.
+We attribute this to the visual gap between the iGibson scenes and the Gibson-4+ scenes that our agents were trained on; Gibson-4+ scenes are collected from the real world using a 3D camera and may contain some irregularities or artifacts, whereas iGibson scenes are completely synthetic, comprised wholly by 3D computer-aided design (CAD) files made by artists, and thus contain no artifacts and have much more geometric surfaces and edges (see Figures \ref{fig:all_agents_valid_set} and \ref{fig:interactivenav} for comparison).

-We note that while the Effort Efficiency of the best agent is high, its INS score is significantly lowered due to its low SPL score, which denotes that the agent took longer paths.
-To achieve higher INS, we plan to investigate in future work how our augmentation method (which prioritizes collision avoidance) can be better balanced so the agent is encouraged to collide with movable obstacles to open much shorter paths to the goal, without excessively lowering Effort Efficiency.
+Because image augmentation methods encourage the agent to infer the removed information from the remaining context available in the visual input, agents trained with these methods are more sensitive to visual changes in that context.
+In contrast, dynamic obstacle augmentation maintains a substantial performance gain.
+We conjecture that it allows agents to learn a better spatial understanding of their surroundings by dodging obstacles and recalculating new paths, as opposed to simply teaching the agents to use existing visual context to recover from visual perturbations.